-- Foreign Language Proficiency Form(s) (available on the Admissions Forms page) The admissions committee recommends that a language professor or native speaker who is familiar with the applicant's proficiency complete the form.
+- MAGES Language Proficiency Form.
+One European language evaluation must be uploaded to online application.
+The admissions committee recommends that a language professor or native speaker who is familiar with the applicant’s proficiency complete the form.
 Students need not complete a form for their native language.

 - Current Resume or Curriculum Vitae (CV)